 During the 82nd Legislative Session, Texas passed S.B.
 1125, codifying the goals established by the PUCT in 2010, and S.B.
 1434 which mandated specific funding levels for low-income weatherization programs.
 As a result, the PUCT opened a rulemaking proceeding to amend the energy efficiency rules in August 2011 (Project No. 39674).
-This rulemaking was still in process as of June 2012.
+The new rule was approved in late 2012 and became effective January 1, 2013.